Garvitkul/Garvitkul/README.md

 ## Achievements -
-- I am the Winner of Smart India Hackathon by Indian Government, Finalist of Hack-e-Green by IIT Roorkee, Hardwar by UPES (All are Hardware Hackathons)
+- Winner of Smart India Hackathon 2022 organised by Government of India.
-- I have done my internships in Azure Cloud, IoT, Cybersecurity and Computer Vision.
+- Winner of Hack-e-Green Hackathon by IIT Roorkee.
+- Finalist of Hardwar Hackathon by UPES, Dehradun.
+- Top 10 under India Automation Challenge.
+- 5 star in Python in [Hackerrank](https://www.hackerrank.com/profile/garvitindian).

 ## Skills -
 <div align="left">